angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 ```

 To make it work, we have to change one last thing:
-We need to slightly adjust our data model, since we allow now to select multiple topics for the newsletter, it has to be an array.
+We need to adjust our data model to allow multiple topics: `newsletterTopics` becomes `string[]`;
-The validation must not be touched, since we already check for the `length` property which works perfectly with the string array.
+The validation doesn't have to be changed, since we already check for the `length` property which works perfectly with the string array.

 ```typescript
 export interface RegisterFormData {